Blue Heelers season 7: Plot

 Maggie, aided by PJ and her brother Mick, arrived at the point of cracking the drug ring she had been pursuing for a year and realised that she would have to go into witness protection.
 To do so, she staged a breakup with PJ and then awaited her escort nervously.
 PJ, however, realised that she was being tricked and arrived just seconds too late, to see Maggie shot down by a mysterious assailant.
 The episodes that followed, the "Who Killed Maggie Doyle?" arc, were the most-watched episodes ever.
 Arrested for Maggie's murder, PJ looked desperately to prove that he was being framed.
 Ultimately, in episode 263 "Out of the Shadows", he discovered the truth - it was her brother Mick.

-Reception

-This season marked the start of the show's downfall in the public consciousness.